armel/M5HamRadio/README.md

 > So, if you change something in your .ini file (for example, the Wifi password, etc.), **you must restart your M5Stack and select it again from the Ini Loader to force reload this new version**.
 A new copy will then be made in the M5Stack Flash memory.
 And it will be this new version that will be read at the next reboot (if no action / selection with the Ini Loader).

+# About micro SD card issues

+Regarding the micro SD card, if you are experiencing issues, please ensure that it is properly inserted into your M5Stack.
+Remember to format it as FAT32.
+If necessary, clean the contacts on the micro SD card with the purest possible alcohol (in order of purity: 99.9% isopropyl alcohol, 90% alcohol, 70% alcohol).
+Be sure to wait until the micro SD card is completely dry before reinserting it into your M5Stack.
+Last but not least try another one micro SD Card, if necessary.
+From experience, the quality of micro SD cards can vary from one brand to another.

 # Help me to debug your problem

 Do you have a problem?
 Okay, don't panic.